 Make your mark

-Join a community of passionate tech users, customers, and practitioners
+Join a community of customers who are passionate tech users and practitioners

 The Red Hat Accelerators program is a global enterprise customer community of Red Hat technology experts and enthusiasts who willingly share their knowledge and expertise with peers in the industry, their community, and with Red Hat.